Yes, it’s bad if your evaporator coils are sized bigger or smaller than your condenser coils.

 If you think your evaporator and condenser coils might be mismatched, we can help.

-Just contact us.
-We’ll send over a professional who can inspect your coils and determine if they’re mismatched in size or SEER.
+Give us a call and we’ll send over an AC professional who can inspect your coils and determine if they’re mismatched in size or SEER.
 From there, we can give professional suggestions so that you avoid the problems above.